pasivad/Linkstagram-api/README.md

 ## Deployment

 Due to free tier of render service, there can be problem with server's response, try to refresh page, or wait for 1-2 min.
+Free tier does spin down after 15 minutes of inactivity, so the first request after the service is spun down make take a while, but subsequent requests should be faster.

 https://linkstagram-pi.vercel.app

 Client part of website is deployed on Vercel

 Server part of website is deployed on Render

 ## Installation